seppestas/go-ansicon/readme.md

 A Go library that converts ANSI escape sequences to Windows API calls.
 Based on [ANSICON](https://github.com/adoxa/ansicon) by Jason Hood and [go-colortext](https://github.com/daviddengcn/go-colortext) by David Deng

+This library follows the definition of the [XTerm control sequences](http://invisible-island.net/xterm/ctlseqs/ctlseqs.html).

 Usage
 -----

 This library provides a `Convert` function, that reads data written to an [io Writer](http://golang.org/pkg/io/#Writer), looks for escape sequences and executes the required Windows API calls.
 The rest of the data is written using the returned io Writer.

-This library can be used to make portable command line applications that require ANSI escape sequences and need to run on both Posix and Windows systems.
+It can be used to make portable command line applications that require ANSI escape sequences and need to run on both Posix and Windows systems.

 ### Examples